Comprehensive or Targeted? How to Choose the Right Type of Autism Evaluation

 It’s your first time seeking an autism diagnosis

-Symptoms overlap with conditions like ADHD, trauma, or intellectual disability (APA, 2020)
+Symptoms overlap with ADHD, trauma, or intellectual disability (APA, 2020)

 You need accommodations for school, work, or disability services (CRS, 2024)